abecms/abecms/docs-old/abe-attributes.md

 desc="some description for the contributor"
 ```

-The admin description over the input.
+The admin description above the input field.

 Allowed:

 - CamelCase
 - Underscore
 - Spaces
-- Special charactères
+- Special characters

 ## <a name="display"></a>display (String)